atomjump/medimage-addon-ehr-medtech32/README.md

 # medimage-addon-ehr-medtech32

+__WARNING: this project has now moved to https://src.atomjump.com/atomjump/medimage-addon-ehr-medtech32.git__

 MedTech32 config for EHR Connector Add-on for MedImage

 To create your own EHR connector, use this package as a template.
 The only files